lucianpls/QB3/performance/performance.md

 relies on libpng 1.6.44 and zlib 1.3.1.1 with the default settings.
 The PNG images used in comparison are the restored PNGs, not the original ones.
 The computer used has an AMD 5955W CPU with sufficient memory to hold the images in memory, running Windows 11.
-QB3 V 1.3.1 was compiled using Visual Studio 22 with CLang.
+QB3 V 1.3.1 was compiled using Visual Studio 22 with the CLang-CL compiler.
 The timings used are the ones recorded by the cqb3 tool, which measures only the time spent for the compression itself, from raw image to compressed image, in memory.
 A Jupyter notebook was used to analyze the timings and the size of the image files and to plot various graphs.

 ## Results